Compliance and Enforcement Policy of the Commissioner of Canada Elections

 - To determine whether a complaint warrants an investigation, the Commissioner considers the following factors in particular:

-- Does the complaint provide reason to suspect that an offence under the Act may have been committed?
+- Does the complaint provide reason to suspect that there has been non-compliance with a requirement of the Act?

 - Does the available information allow the matter to be resolved without an investigation?